Can I Write My Will Online?

 Value your estate.
-This is everything you own, including the likes of shares, high-value possessions, and vehicles, along with the more obvious items such as property and cash.
+This is everything you own, including shares, high-value possessions, and vehicles, along with the more obvious items such as property and cash.

 Determine how it will be divided up between your loved ones.
 You need to be very specific about what you're leaving, with no room for confusion.
 Aunt Doris might not want your cat named Lucky.

 Appoint an executor who will carry out the wishes of your will.
 This could be a partner or an eldest child, but you should choose whoever you feel is most suited to the role.

-The structure to follow is fairly simple and we go into a little more depth in this article about the step-by-step guide to DIY wills.
+The structure to follow is fairly simple and we go into a little more depth in this article for a step-by-step guide to DIY wills.